 You will find below some information about the first-year syllabus, and a form on p.
-4, which you need to complete and return as soon as possible and no later than 31 August, indicating which two History papers you want to study in your first term (Historians study four History papers in all across the year; Joint School students generally study only two).
+4, which you need to complete and return as soon as possible and no later than 31 August, indicating which one or two History papers you want to study in your first term.
 We will then send you details of who your tutors for those two papers will be, along with some preparatory reading to get you started.